VisLab/EEG-Clean-Tools/README.md

   for an entire archive.
 * Added iterations on the remove robust reference
 * Added a summary reporting scheme for spotting problematic datasets.

+Version 0.26 Released 1/7/2015
+* Release to fix bug in cleanLineNoise --- channels that are not lineNoiseChannels were set to zero rather than being carried forward.